awpala/my-omscs-notes/cs-6200/05-P2L4-thread-design-considerations.md

 ### User-Level Thread Data Structures

-Now, consider the the user-level thread data structures, as described in Stein and Shah ("*Implementing Lightweight Threads*").
+Now, consider the user-level thread data structures, as described in Stein and Shah ("*Implementing Lightweight Threads*").
   * ***N.B.*** This paper does not describe POSIX threads, however, the threads described are sufficiently similar for purposes of discussion.

 <center>